Service Learning Program

 The Ballard Service Learning Program Information

 One of the graduation requirements for the SPS District is 60 hours of service learning.
-Service learning is giving time, without pay, to a non-profit or government agency.
+Service learning is giving time, without pay, or earning credit.
 Service learning allows students to learn and apply academic, social and personal skills through real hands on activities.
 Students make a difference and address authentic community needs.As part of service learning, students are asked to reflect and report on their experiences.
 Summer hours that your student completes that meet the service-learning requirement can be counted toward the 60-hour graduation requirement, except for incoming freshmen who can claim only 15 service learning hours in the summer before they start at BHS.
 Service learning forms are on the Service Learning page.
 Once students have met the 60-hour service learning requirement, this appears on their transcript as “service learning completed “P”.

 The first 20 hours of service learning are a requirement when a student takes health class.